 Set aside to cool down completely.

 *In the meantime, add water into the same skillet.

 This will clean off the excess caramel with ease.*

-Once the caramelized nuts have cooled, transfer into a food processor.
+Once the caramelized nuts have cooled, transfer them into a food processor.

 Blitz until fine paste forms.
 This is called praline.

 Melt chocolate and butter on a double boiler.

 Add in amaretto and stir to combine well.